-- Excess liability coverage, which is above and beyond the coverage limits of the general liability insurance.
+- Excess liability coverage, or additional coverages beyond the limits of general liability insurance.
 A participant’s commercial general liability may be limited to $1 million.
 But his/her excess liability insurance may provide up to $ 10 million or more of liability protection, above and beyond the coverage provided in the general liability insurance.
-This policy pays after the general liability coverage has been exhausted.
+This policy pays after the coverage has been exhausted.

 CCIP More Popular than OCIP

 Nowadays, CCIPs seem to be more popular than OCIPs mainly because general contractors who are the sponsors of the former can usually achieve better results.
 This is because general contractors run safer projects, driven by the prospect of increasing their profits on a job by running a successful CCIP.